Maryam Periera

 Maryam Periera is a 2018 Pakistani drama serial aired on TV One.
-The drama stars Ahsan Khan and Sadia Khan.
-The drama was first aired 10 October 2018.
+Starring Ahsan Khan and Sadia Khan, the drama was first aired on 10 October 2018.

 Plot

 The serial focuses on the minorities in Pakistan and tells the story of Christian girl named Maryam Periera who teaches in a college to support her family as her father had died.